henrik/thepugautomatic.com-eleventy/src/site/posts/2016-01-05-elixir-string-interpolation-for-the-rubyist.md

 # => "Hello world"
 ```

-These are [the delightful char data](/2015/12/char-data/) lists – representing a string as a lists of strings, integer codepoints or other such lists.
+These are [the delightful char data](/2015/12/char-data/) lists – representing a string as a list of strings, integer codepoints or other such lists.

 The `String.Chars` implementation for lists will call [`List.to_string/1`](http://elixir-lang.org/docs/stable/elixir/List.html#to_string/1), which mostly consists of calling through to `:unicode.characters_to_binary/1`.
 And [`IO.chardata_to_string/1`](http://elixir-lang.org/docs/stable/elixir/IO.html#chardata_to_string/1), when given a list, calls through to that very same Erlang function.